The Hoya plant is one of the most popular indoor plants that are pretty extravagant, making you want to go through its propagation.

 The Hoya plant will sprout roots in around 4-5 weeks after you cut the stem, which you will need to transfer into the pot.

-It also depends on where you have placed the plant and how you water the cut stem.
+It also depends on where the plant is placed and how you water the cut stem.
+Potting your new cutting properly will take about 4-5 weeks.

 Tips to Take Care of Newly Potted Hoya